Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 Bluebell also has:

-• At the Bluebell Lodge, you can arrange Chuckwagon Cookout tours.
+- At the Bluebell Lodge, you can arrange Chuckwagon Cookout tours.
 A Chuckwagon Cookout tour is a hay wagon ride through a restricted backcountry area of Custer State Park.
-Your destination is a mountain meadow canyon where an area is set up for an old-fashioned cookout.
+Your destination is a mountain meadow canyon that is set up for an old-fashioned cookout.
 Everyone gets a cowboy hat and a bandana.
 There is sing-along western entertainment.

 Sylvan Lake Campground:

-Sylvan Lake campground is a good distance away from the rest of the park amenities.
+Sylvan Lake campground is a good distance from the rest of the park amenities.

 Access to Sylvan Lake :

-• You can also access from the northern entrance of the park arriving from the Keystone area.
+- You can also access from the northern entrance of the park by arriving from the Keystone area.
 There are also narrow tunnels this way as well.
 Any RVs would be prohibited access.

 On our second visit to Custer, we had a tow vehicle and we drove it to the Sylvan Lake area taking the Needles Highway.
 It was very picturesque with its rock spire formations and vast views from multiple lookouts along the way.